85-89 High Street,

 Renamed Odeon on 18th March 1946 it was closed by the Rank Organisation on 29th November 1980 with Jamie Lee Curtis in “The Fog”.

 The building stood empty for ten years until it was demolished in 1990 and a new development was built on the site.
-This contains a twin-screen cinema known as the Screen Walton-on-Thames, that opened in 1992.
+This contains a twin-screen cinema known as the Screen Walton-on-Thames, that opened in 1992 and was taken over by Everyman in 2008.

 Just login to your account and subscribe to this theater